 When modern medical imaging began to see common use, this enlightened medical philosophy went out of style and the ancient idea of Cartesian philosophy came back into vogue.
 The body could now be imaged in vivid detail using x-rays, CT scan and MRI technologies so that structural imperfections could be documented.
 However, it was not the invention of these technologies that caused the shift in medical ideology.
 Instead, it was the growth of medicine as a business, rather than as an objective, humanitarian science.
 If this change had not occurred, doctors would have continued to view most structural irregularities as being innocent, as long as they did not demonstrate causation of a pathological process, such as neurological compression or mechanical dysfunction.
 Remember, medical students have always learned a proven lesson that tells “atypical structure does not accurately predict pain”.

 However, the business side of medicine took over and doctors seemed to shed their logic in favor of their financial motivations.
 This single factor is what led to the epidemic misdiagnosis of a multitude of health issues, including facet joint syndrome.
 We are proud to be critical of the healthcare industry and feel the entire system could use a dramatic revision, especially in the way conditions are diagnosed and subsequently treated.
 We have written on this topic hundreds of times throughout the various websites of The Cure Back Pain Network and will also use this site to propagate the truths that patients need to know to protect themselves from iatrogenesis, negligence and financial exploitation by a greedy and sometimes soulless medical juggernaut.

-Discussions on Various Facet Joint Facts
+Discussions on Spinal Joint Facts

 The following essays are all meant to help cement the truths of facet syndrome in the scientific record.
 These dissertations are based on decades of research and clinical practice from some of the best minds in the dorsalgia treatment sector, including our own editorial board members: